 And as we started up the engine to come back in the harbor, it died.
 But it started right up again . . . and hasn’t quit again (or had even the tiniest RPM drop) in over 20 hours of motoring.
 All we can figure is that there was one last bit of air, maybe trapped in a high spot, that dislodged.
 We’re now declaring the problem solved.

-The lessons that we took away from the experience:
+The lessons that we took away from finding this fuel problem:

 - Tracking down air leaks is tough and can take a long time.
 If you hire someone, it’s going to be expensive.
 It really doesn’t take any special skills, just patience.